arshaan-abh/template-next/README.md

 - **Next.js**: A open-source web development framework for building full-stack Web applications.
 - **TypeScript**: A superset of JavaScript that adds static types to the language.
 - **Tailwind CSS**: A utility-first CSS framework that makes it easy to create responsive and visually consistent designs.
+- **Shadcn/ui**: Beautifully designed components that you can copy and paste into your apps.
+Accessible.
+Customizable.
+Open Source.
+- **Iconify**: All popular icon sets, one framework.
+Over 200,000 open source vector icons.
 - **Prettier**: An opinionated code formatter that enforces a consistent coding style.
 - **PostCSS**: A tool for transforming styles with JavaScript plugins.
 - **prettier-plugin-tailwindcss**: A Prettier plugin for sorting Tailwind CSS classes.